What to visit in Rome? Must-visit places

 St. Peter’s Square, Vatican City

 Visiting Vatican City is one of the must-see essentials of a visit to Rome.
-Entering the Sistine Chapel, even if it is crowded, is something you have to do, even once, in a lifetime.
+Entering the Sistine Chapel, even if it is crowded, is something you have to do, even if it’s only once in a lifetime.

 - Guided tour in English through Vatican City, skip the line admission.